je-santos/MPLBM-UT/README.rst

 ################################################################################
 Running a simulation
 ################################################################################
-The `examples <python_examples>`__ are a great place to see how the code can be used in different ways.
+The `examples <examples>`__ are a great place to see how the code can be used in different ways.
 In general, each example has a Python script, input file, an input folder, and an output folder(s):

 - The Python script contains everything needed to run the example; this means that running a simulation is as easy as running ``python 2_phase_sim.py`` or ``python 1_phase_sim.py`` in the terminal.
 - We use YAML format for our input files.
-Please refer to the `readme <python_examples/readme.md>`__ in the python_examples folder to see a description of all the inputs.
+Please refer to the `readme <examples/readme.md>`__ in the python_examples folder to see a description of all the inputs.
 - The input folder is where simulation geometries are stored.
 The output folder(s) are there to store simulation results.

-Please refer to the `unsteady state example  <python_examples/unsteady_rel_perm>`__ for a complete end-to-end workflow.
+Please refer to the `unsteady state example  </examples/unsteady_rel_perm>`__ for a complete end-to-end workflow.

 An general overview of the main steps of a simulation is given below.
-These processes are automated by functions in the `python_utils <python_utils>`__ folder.
+These processes are automated by functions in the `mplbm_utils </src/python/mplbm_utils>`__ folder.

 ----------------------------------------------------------------------------